AppleJuiceNerd/py-minesweeper/README.md

 # py-minesweeper

- Minesweeper written in Python + Raylib
+Minesweeper written in Python + Pygame (Using Raylib at the current moment)